samuelchen52/gbaemu/README.md

 A Game Boy Advance emulator, written in javascript.

 ## Usage
 This project is hosted on Github at [https://samuelchen52.github.io/gbaemu/](https://samuelchen52.github.io/gbaemu/).
 To use, just select your desired GBA rom.
-You can also select a BIOS file beforehand, though this is optional and if not provided the [BIOS](https://github.com/Nebuleon/ReGBA/blob/master/bios/gba_bios.bin) file by [Normatt](https://github.com/Normmatt/gba_bios) will be used.
-You can also just try out an awesome demo rom from [TONC](https://www.coranac.com/projects/#tonc) by clicking on the demo button.
+You can also select a BIOS file beforehand, though this is optional and if not provided the [BIOS](https://github.com/Nebuleon/ReGBA/blob/master/bios/gba_bios.bin) file by [Normatt](https://github.com/Normmatt/gba_bios) will be used, or play around with a demo rom from [TONC](https://www.coranac.com/projects/#tonc) by clicking on the demo button.

 ## Screenshots
 The classic GBA BIOS boot screen